 Also, a technique practiced as a team.
-Each member of the team should come up with three ideas and which will be passed on to the next person to develop and it goes on.
-This way, there will be everyone’s contribution in each design and numerous ideas could be generated.
+Each member of the team should come up with three ideas which will be passed on to the next person to develop and it goes on.
+This way, there will be everyone’s contribution to each design and numerous ideas could be generated.

 Developing ideas around the problem addressed is known as mind mapping.
-To do this, write down the central problem in the middle and draw lines out of it and compose solutions.
+To do this, write down the central problem in the middle draw lines out of it, and compose solutions.
 This way, links between the derived solutions can be discovered.
 Also, sub-branches can be formed from key ideas.

 On your mark, Prototype, Test, Go!

 To see how the solutions designed are successful and if the users find any problem using the product, Testing of the prototype is done.
-User-Behaviour is analyzed throughout to make future alterations to the product.
+User behavior is analyzed throughout to make future alterations to the product.